This glossary provides definitions of terms specific to the Terra Protocol.

 Terra's native wallet and platform for swaps, governance, and staking.
 In Station, you can send, receive, and stake Terra tokens.
 You can also participate in governance and vote on proposals.

-To learn how to install and get started using Terra Station, visit the Terra Station tutorial.
+To learn how to install and get started using Station, visit the Station tutorial.

-To learn how to use the advanced features of Terra Station, visit the Terra Station how-to guide.
+To learn how to use the advanced features of Station, visit the Station how-to guide.

 The command line interface for interacting with a Terra node.